Themaister/muFFT/README.md

 All muFFT APIs have unit tests. muFFT output is verified against the FFTW library.
 The convolution API is verified against a straight O(N^2) convolution.

-To build the test suite, run

-    make test
-    ./mufft_test

-The FFTW3 library must be present on your system via `pkg-config fftw3f --libs` when building this.
+The FFTW3 library must be present on your system via pkg-config when building this.
 Note that FFTW3 (as of writing) is licensed under GPLv2+.
-The `mufft_test` binary falls under licensing requirements of GPLv2 as per FFTW license.
+The `muFFT-test` binary falls under licensing requirements of GPLv2 as per FFTW license.

 ## <a name="benchmark"></a>  Benchmark